roderickmonk/rod-monk-angularjs-koajs/README.md

 </ol>

 ## Technologies
-NodeJS, KoaJS, AngularJS, Bootstrap, MongoDB, Mongoose, Git, GitHub, Gulp, and several npm packages (jwt-simple, bcrypt, async, gridfs-stream, moment, etc.).
+NodeJS 7.8+, KoaJS, AngularJS, Bootstrap, MongoDB, Mongoose, Git, GitHub, Gulp, and several npm packages (jwt-simple, bcrypt, async, gridfs-stream, moment, etc.).

 ## Application Notes
 <ol>
 <li>Full access to the site requires the user to register a password and identify themselves (first and last name, postal code, date of birth, etc.).
 Once logged in, the member can then search the membership database, view historical eBlasts, renew their membership, etc.</li>
-<li>eBlasts are sent out from the club's gmail address.
-The server (NodeJS) queries Google's repository of eBlasts for the most recent and then displays them in reverse chronological order.
-Once collected, the server caches the eBlasts for a time.
-This cache is occassionally refreshed.</li>
 </ol>

 ## Application ToDo List